codepath/android_guides/Using-the-RecyclerView.md

 #### LinearSnapHelper

-To achieve this snapping to center effect as the user scrolls, starting with support library 24.2.0 version and greater, we can use the built-in [LinearSnapHelper](https://developer.android.com/reference/android/support/v7/widget/LinearSnapHelper.html) as follows:
+To achieve this snapping to center effect as the user scrolls we can use the built-in [LinearSnapHelper](https://developer.android.com/reference/androidx/recyclerview/widget/LinearSnapHelper.html) as follows:

 ```java
 SnapHelper snapHelper = new LinearSnapHelper();